 |Wetlands and Drainageways ||OPERABLE UNIT 3: Preliminary sampling showed that sediment and surface water of adjacent Eastern wetlands and drainageways between the site and the Sudbury River were contaminated with heavy metals.
 In 1993, EPA selected the remedy to excavate the contaminated sediment and place these materials with in on-site landfill.
 The design of the remedy was completed in 1998 and cleanup activities began in March 1999.
 Over 45,000 cubic yards of mercury-contaminated sediments were excavated from four areas (Eastern Wetland, Trolley Brook, Outfall Creek, and Lower Raceway) and disposed of in the on-site landfill.
 EPA completed all remedial and restoration activities by August 2001.
 The Massachusetts Department of Environmental Protection is currently responsible for conducting operation and maintenance activities. |

 The excavation of contaminated soil and capping of the Hill area of the site have reduced the potential of exposure to hazardous substances by controlling contaminant migration and isolating wastes.
 Wetland excavations and restoration have eliminated the on-going mercury contamination source to the Sudbury River.
 In 2007, the EPA re-posted the river with signs warning against the consumption of contaminated fish.
-Annual inspection of warning signs has occurred in both 2011 and 2012.
-These actions have made the Nyanza Chemical Waste Dump site safer while remaining cleanup actions are being planned and implemented.
+Annual inspection of warning signs has occurred in both 2011, 2012, 2013 and 2014.
+These actions have made the Nyanza Chemical Waste Dump site safer while remaining cleanup actions are being evaluated.